blueneogeo/xtend-tools/README.md

 If you were to add the @NamedParams method here, you would not be able to call it as an extension with the closure.

-What you want is to “pin” the first parameter to the method.
-You can do this with the @Pin annotation.
+What you want is to lock the first parameter to the method in place.
+You can do this with the @Locked annotation.

 	@NamedParams
 	def static save(@Locked Database db, String key, Role role, Security security) { … }